nicholaschenai/agi-potential-notes/concepts/cognitive-architecture-motivation.md

 - procedural memory for skills and procedures
 - declarative memory (semantic, episodic) for facts and knowledge
 - in humans, such knowledge are distinct and have different properties: eg knowing how to ride a bicycle (procedural) is much stickier than recalling what you ate for lunch 4 days ago (episodic) or random trivia (semantic)
+- while CAs do not necessitate the use of explicit memories, many do especially when applying rule-based procedures.
+Explicit memories have the advantage of explainability (eg seeing the timestamps and tracing when and how the memories and associations are formed), editability

 ### Chunking
 - grouping skills as a single unit